+File: JA-E

-- superintendent shall inform the community of the existence of the law and of its implications through newspaper releases or radio or television announcements. - (6) The Superintendent shall ensure that all students are annually informed in a manner certain to reach them of the existence of St. 1971, c.622 and its implications.
-Students shall be informed that all courses of study, extra-curricular activities, services, and facilities offered by the school are available without regard to race, color, sex, religion or national origin. - (7) The Superintendent of each school system shall make certain that employers who recruit new employees in and through the schools of that district, do not discriminate on account of race, color, sex, religion, disability, sexual orientation, or national origin in their hiring and recruitment practices within the schools.
-Before any employer is allowed to recruit at or through any school, the employer shall be required to sign a statement that he/she does not discriminate in hiring or employment practices on account or race, color, sex, religion, disability, sexual orientation, or national origin. - (8) Since adults serve as role models for students, school authorities shall utilize adults in a variety of jobs, and as members of policy making committees, to the extent consistent with their contractual obligations, without regard to race, color, sex, religion, disability, sexual orientation, or national origin. - (9) Adults serving on athletic regulatory boards shall fairly represent the interest of both male and female students. - (10) Because selective secondary schools have had atypical student bodies in the past, such selective secondary schools, including but not limited to selective academic high schools, regional vocational-technical schools and trade schools, shall admit qualified applicants of each sex and racial and ethnic groups in numbers proportionate to the existence of members of such class in the secondary school population of the geographic area served by that school.
-After the period for application to the school has closed, if it is found that qualified applicants of one of the above classes have not applied in numbers sufficient to maintain this proportion, qualified students of the other categories may be selected to fill the remaining openings. - (11) Any contributions to a school for activities and monetary awards within or sponsored by the school or for scholarships administered by the school made after the effective date of 603 CMR 26.00 by any person, group or organization shall be free from any restrictions based upon race, color, sex, religion, disability, sexual orientation, or national origin. - (12) The opportunity to receive guidance and counseling in a student's primary language should be made available to students from homes where English is not the primary language spoken.
+(0) The Superintendent shall ensure that all students are annually informed in a manner certain to reach them of the existence of St. 1971, c.622 and its implications.
+Students shall be informed that all courses of study, extra curricular activities, services, and facilities offered by the school are available without regard to race, color, sex, religion or national origin.

+(0) The Superintendent of each school system shall make certain that employers who recruit new employees in and through the schools of that district, do not discriminate on account of race, color, sex, religion, disability, sexual orientation, or national origin in their hiring and recruitment practices within the schools.
+Before any employer is allowed to recruit at or through any school, the employer shall be required to sign a statement that he/she does not discriminate in hiring or employment practices on account or race, color, sex, religion, disability, sexual orientation, or national origin.

+(0) Since adults serve as role models for students, school authorities shall utilize adults in a variety of jobs, and as members of policy making committees, to the extent consistent with their contractual obligations, without regard to race, color, sex, religion, disability, sexual orientation, or national origin.

+(0) Adults serving on athletic regulatory boards shall fairly represent the interest of both male and female students.

+(0) Because selective secondary schools have had atypical student bodies in the past, such selective secondary schools, including but not limited to selective academic high schools, regional vocational-technical schools and trade schools, shall admit qualified applicants of each sex and racial and ethnic groups in numbers proportionate to the existence of members of such class in the secondary school population of the geographic area served by that school.
+After the period for application to the school has closed, if it is found that qualified applicants of one of the above classes have not applied in numbers sufficient to maintain this proportion, qualified students of the other categories may be selected to fill the remaining openings.

+(0) Any contributions to a school for activities and monetary awards within or sponsored by the school or for scholarships administered by the school made after the effective date of 603 CMR 26.00 by any person, group or organization shall be free from any restrictions based upon race, color, sex, religion, disability, sexual orientation, or national origin.

+(0) The opportunity to receive guidance and counseling in a student's primary language should be made available to students from homes where English is not the primary language spoken.